 That’s probably why even with GDPR and high competition, email still yields one of the highest returns for any channel.
 For every $1 spent, email generates $38 in ROI.

-4 factors to consider when deciding which strategy to use
+4 factors to consider when deciding which digital marketing strategy to use

 Choosing a strategy can be an overwhelming task, but it really shouldn’t be.
 Keeping the following things in mind while selecting a B2B marketing strategy can help point you in the right direction and get the most out of your efforts.